Ew. Your house stinks.

 Having your HVAC tech say, “Well, it looks like we need to replace the evaporator coil,” might sound scary.
 But if your system is still under warranty from the manufacturer – and most systems are warrantied for 10 years! – you might get a new coil for free.

-At PV, we mostly install Trane HVAC systems.
+At PV Heating & Air, we mostly install Trane HVAC systems.
 In the rare case when one of these systems becomes afflicted with Dirty Sock Syndrome, Trane sends a new coil coated with black epoxy.
-Because of the coating, less dirt, dust, and organic material builds up on the coil in the first place, leaving fewer opportunities for microbial growth.
+Because of the coating, less dirt, dust, and organic material build up on the coil in the first place, leaving fewer opportunities for microbial growth.

 Dirty Sock Syndrome is an environmental problem, not an equipment problem.

-It can happen to any manufacturer's equipment.
-When you think about it that way, it's actually pretty cool of Trane to send a replacement coil and cover it under their warranty since, you know… it wasn't their equipment that failed!
+It can happen to any manufacturer’s equipment.
+When you think about it that way, it’s pretty cool of Trane to send a replacement coil and cover it under their warranty since you know… it wasn’t their equipment that failed!

-Oh, and if we installed your HVAC system, our labor warranty will cover installation of the new coil.
+Oh, and if we installed your HVAC system, our labor warranty will cover the installation of the new coil.
 Bam!
-You just got a free evaporator coil, free installation and (probably) "cured" your home's Dirty Sock Syndrome.
+You just got a free evaporator coil, free installation, and (probably) “cured” your home’s Dirty Sock Syndrome.